Kamilake/FineMotion-Tracker/README.md

 It only takes 10 seconds for you to assemble the tracker sensor and adapter, and less than 30 seconds to assemble all the trackers to your body \:P

+It is eco-friendly to save the life of Velcro straps and easily replace broken adapters.